 Reduced fraud: Deutsche Telekom leverages large-scale, high-speed data processing and interactive querying within Cloudera to improve network quality and detect fraudulent activities in real time.
 Deutsche Telekom estimates this visibility helps reduce revenue loss caused by fraud activities by 10 to 20 percent.

-Improved operational efficiencies: The business is moving faster with the modern data platform in place, and overall operational efficiencies have improved by five to 10 percent as a result.
+Improved operational efficiencies: The business is moving faster with the modern data platform in place, and overall operational efficiencies have improved by 50 percent as a result.